Advaya24/bankmachine_simulation/phase2/README.txt

     # View account creation requests
         * The Bank Manager should check this before starting anything!
-The Bank Manager should also remove completed tasks by selecting the "remove completed creation requests" action.
+The Bank Manager should also remove completed tasks by selecting the "remove completed creation requests" action, after performing the task.

     # Creating a new account
-        * Allows the Bank Manager to create any account (Chequing account, Credit card account, Line of credit account, Savings account, and a Retirement account) for any client, including themselves.
+        * Allows the Bank Manager to create any account (Chequing account, Credit card account, Line of credit account, Savings account, and Retirement account) for any client, including themselves.

     # Undo transaction
         * Choose a client and an account.
-        // TODO: does it see all the transactions?
+This should allow the bank manager to see the most recent transactions (excluding withdrawal and pay bills) and will allow them to reverse that transaction.

-    # Set time
+    # Set time and Run monthly functions
+        * Set time: sets the date.
-        * Sets the date.
-Note, this can be used to test whether interest for the savings account is being calculated.
+        * Run monthly functions: advances the date to the first of the next month.
+This can be used to test whether interest for the savings account is being calculated and whether the retirement account is working.
+        * Note, a date must be set prior to clicking on the "run monthly functions" button.

     # Other actions: add bills (should be done in whole numbers and at least one bill must be added in order for action
-    to go through),
+    to go through), and logout (switches user).

 # Employee (Accessing the bank)